 So what's changed here?

 Because our mutex is only being used in the context of a

-currency object, it makes sense to anonymously embed it in the
+balance object, it makes sense to embed it in

 Read Write Mutexes